 If your diabetic eye disease has progressed to a later stage, then treatment may be indicated, and Dr Khng will inform you.
 Treatment usually involves the laser and are mainly of 2 types: Central (macular) laser, and Peripheral laser (what surgeons call PRP, or pan-retinal photocoagulation).
 Central laser is for vessel leakage around the area of detailed vision (macula), and is designed to reduce the amount of fluid leakage, thus leading to improvement in the retinal swelling.
 Peripheral laser is designed to reduce the amount of retinal tissue that is not receiving adequate oxygen.
 It does this by reducing the oxygen usage of parts of the peripheral retina less important for vision.
 Both macular laser and PRP laser will require a few sessions on separate appointments to complete.
-Dr Khng has access to and uses the new PASCAL laser from OptiMedica, which completes the treatment in much less time and with NO PAIN, compared to conventional Argon or standard treatment lasers.
+Dr Khng has access to and uses pattern scanning laser from OptiMedica, which completes the treatment in much less time and with NO PAIN, compared to conventional Argon or standard treatment lasers.
 If you have been treated with a conventional laser for diabetic eye disease before, this is completely a different experience.
 A consult will determine your suitability for these treatments.

 Please contact EyeWise Vision Clinic to arrange for an appointment.
 The earlier the treatment the better.Leave a reply →